pinellolab/haystack_bio/README.md

 	haystack_pipeline samples_names.txt hg19

+If you use a Docker image instead run with the following command:

+	docker run -v ${PWD}:/DATA -w /DATA  -i lucapinello/haystack_bio haystack_pipeline samples_names.txt hg19

 This will recreate the panels and the plots showed in the figure present in the summary, plus other panels and plots for all the other cell-types contained in the test dataset.

 Citation